TDA-2030/wifi-multimeter/README.md

-# my-meter
+# WiFi Multimeter

 A mini multimeter based on ESP32, that display the result on web page.

 ## feature

-- web display result
+- Web page as monitor
-- mini size
+- Portable, small size
+- Voice announcements